-- Enroll in EDUC 688: Internship in School Psychology, for 3 credits or 6 credits per semester - Pass the PRAXIS Exam in School Psychology - Complete the portfolio and have it approved - Complete the Application for Advanced Degree for conferral of the specialist Degree
+- Enroll in EDUC 688: Internship in School Psychology, for 3 credits or 6 credits per semester - Pass the PRAXIS Exam in School Psychology - Complete the portfolio and have it approved - Complete the Application for Advanced Degree for conferral of the specialist Degree [5]

-Note: Students registered for EDUC 688/888 should be considered "full- time students" for the purpose of deferring student loans.
+Note: Students who choose to enroll for 3 credits of internship may not be considered "full-time students" for the purpose of deferring student loans.
 Students are responsible for determining their loan status.

-Minimum GPA of 3.5
+Minimum GPA of 3.5 SEP